MrMARTIAN: A Multi-resolution Mass Reconstruction Algorithm Combining Free-form and Analytic Components: Method

 employs a multi-resolution approach for lens modeling.
 By assigning a higher degree of freedom to regions with SL constraints, the number of free parameters can be reduced without significant loss of information.
 We apply a higher-resolution grid in regions strongly constrained by multiple images, and a lower-resolution grid where the constraints are weaker.
 At each iteration, the {\tt MrMARTIAN} algorithm oversamples low-resolution $\kappa$ regions to the highest resolution when calculating deflection angles via convolution.
 It then computes the model evaluation using Function~\ref{total_eqn} and updates parameters accordingly for the next iteration.

 We apply three resolution levels to Ares and Hera.
 To avoid artifacts caused by large differences in pixel size, especially at the resolution boundaries, we include an intermediate level between the highest and lowest resolutions.
 The same three-level resolution scheme is applied to the modeling of MACS J0416, using pixel scales of $1\farcs1$, $2\farcs2$, and $8\farcs8$.
 Figure~\ref{SL_input_data} displays the regions corresponding to each resolution level.
+The outer (green and purple) regions beyond the multiple image positions serve as a margin in the deflection field calculation.
+This margin accounts for the potential influence of mass located outside the modeled FOV and helps suppress boundary artifacts that may arise during the convolution used to compute the deflection angle.
 As a result, the number of free parameters for the $\kappa$ grid is reduced to 9928, which is $\mytilde13\%$ of the 78400 parameters required without the multi-resolution approach.
 The total number of free parameters used in the reconstruction is 9967: $N_{\rm grid}=9928$, $N_{\rm prof}=7\times2=14$, and $N_{\rm redshift}=25$.